Preprint

 which yields (21) after dividing by SST X . □

-In the unequal dataset case, contradictions between RMSE and NSE become possible.
-Specifically, Model B may have larger RMSE yet simultaneously larger NSE than Model A, provided that the variance of the combined dataset more than doubles relative to X. This inflation of SST Y arises when Z exhibits high within-block variability, a substantial mean shift from X, or both.
-In such cases, the enlarged denominator in the NSE formula reduces the relative penalty for Model B’s higher errors, allowing NSE to rank it above Model A even though RMSE confirms that Model A remains superior in absolute error.
+In the unequal dataset case, contradictions between the RMSE and the NSE become possible.
+Specifically, Model B may have a larger RMSE yet simultaneously a larger NSE than Model A, provided that the variance of the combined dataset more than doubles relative to X. This inflation of SST Y arises when Z exhibits high within-block variability, a substantial mean shift from X, or both.
+In such cases, the enlarged denominator in the NSE formula reduces the relative penalty for Model B’s higher errors, allowing the NSE to rank it above Model A even though the RMSE confirms that Model A remains superior in absolute error.

 4. Discussion

-The preceding mathematical analysis considered three distinct scenarios for comparing models under the RMSE and NSE metrics.
+The preceding mathematical analysis considered three distinct scenarios for comparing models under the RMSE and the NSE metrics.
 While the Results section established precise conditions under which the two metrics agree or diverge, it is equally important to interpret these findings in the broader context of hydrological model evaluation and machine learning practice.
 This section discusses the implications of each case, emphasizing when the metrics remain consistent and when apparent contradictions can arise.

 4.1.
 Case I and Case II

-When both models are evaluated on the same dataset, either the original dataset X (Case I) or the expanded dataset Y (Case II), the ranking of models by RMSE and NSE is always consistent.
+When both models are evaluated on the same test dataset, either the original dataset X (Case I) or the expanded dataset Y (Case II), the ranking of models by the RMSE and the NSE is always consistent.
 Since both metrics are monotonic functions of the sum of squared errors (SSE) relative to the same variance baseline, we obtain the equivalence

 RMSE A < RMSE B NSE A > NSE B .